oarkflow/licensing/README.md

    # When using "tpm" target a specific device path (defaults to /dev/tpmrm0)
    export LICENSE_SERVER_TPM_DEVICE="/dev/tpmrm0"
    ```

+   > Upgrading from an older release?
+Follow the SQLite migration guide in `docs/sqlite_migration.md` after deploying the new binaries.
 3. **Run the server:**
    ```bash
    go run .